Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 • Cherry-profile ePBT runs sold through KBDfans

-Long-term wear is where PBT really justifies its price.
-A 1.5mm doubleshot PBT set typically shows zero visible shine after two to three years of daily 8-hour typing.
+Long-term wear is where PBT justifies its price.
+A 1.5mm doubleshot set shows no visible shine after two to three years of daily 8-hour typing.
 GMK ABS starts to gloss on WASD and the space bar in four to eight months under the same load.
-The downsides are real but manageable: doubleshot warping on long keys, thin-wall sets that sometimes develop stem cracks, and a chalky texture that feels alien to anyone coming off ABS.

 Notable ABS sets in 2026: